-Gerard has won numerous arts and letters awards for fiction, published in journals and anthologies, garnered unanimously positive reviews and arts grants, had his short stories taught in multiple university courses, and his first novel has been placed in high school learning resource centres across Newfoundland and Labrador.
+Gerard has won numerous arts and letters awards for fiction, published in journals and anthologies, garnered positive reviews and arts grants, had his short stories taught in multiple university courses, and his first novel has been placed in high school learning resource centres across Newfoundland and Labrador.

 Administrator and tour coordinator

 Jane Simpson, Go and Write! administrator and “boots on the ground” tour coordinator, is a writer and an executive and artistic director of an arts and culture centre.
 She lives in southern New Brunswick where she writes poetry, fiction and non-fiction.
 Jane, or Janie as she’s known to most, has been shortlisted for Arc Poetry’s Poem of the Year and is a Writers’ Federation of New Brunswick (WFNB) short fiction and poetry prize winner.
 In 2020, she was invited to serve as a director on the WFNB Board and she is pleased to be volunteering with the Federation in this capacity.